derkork/openscad-graph-editor/manual/manual.md

 - _Include_: The library will be included in the OpenSCAD code and all code that is in the library file outside of module/function declarations will be executed.
 - _Use_ : The library will be included in the OpenSCAD code but all code that is in the library file outside of module/function declarations will **not be executed**.

-Next you have the option how you want to refer to the library.
+Next you can choose how you want to refer to the library.

 - _Relative_ - the library path will be relative to the current file.
 This is recommended for most cases as you can transfer the project and its libraries to another computer.
 This option is only available after you have saved the current file, otherwise there would be no way of calculating a relative path.
 - _Absolute_ - the library path will be absolute.
 This is usually not recommended as the file will then only work on the computer it was created on.